WuerthPhoenix/tornado/engine/matcher/README.md

 There are multiple ways of configuring those regexes to obtain the desired result.

+Common entries to all configurations:
+- **from**: An expression that determines to value to which to apply the extractor regex;
+- **modifiers_post**: A list of String modifiers to post process the extracted value.
+These can be:

+  - *Lowercase*: it converts the resulting String to lower case;
+  - *ReplaceAll*: it returns a new string with all matches of a substring replaced by a replacement;
+  - *Trim*: it trims the resulting String;

-Essentially, three parameters combined will define the behavior of an extractor:
+In addition, three parameters combined will define the behavior of an extractor:
 - **all_matches**: whether the regex will loop through all the matches or only the first one will be considered.
 Accepted values are _true_ and _false_.
 If omitted, it defaults to _false_
 - **match**, **named_match** or **single_key_match**: a string value representing the regex to be executed.
 In detail: